goodroot/hyprwhspr-backends/backends/parakeet-tdt-0.6b-v3/README.md

 The backend will work fine without it.

-You just have to start it on your own.  s
+You just have to start it on your own. 🙂